hollowstrawberry/crab-cogs/README.md

 ### 🕹️ Minigames

-Features **Connect 4** and **Tic-Tac-Toe**, which you can play against your friends or the bot itself with button interactions.
+Features **Connect 4** and **Tic-Tac-Toe**, which you can play against your friends or the bot itself.
 The AI is simple and can be beaten with practice.

 ![demonstration](https://i.imgur.com/llfbOG6.png)